Raffaele Gravina was born in Cosenza, Italy on 1982. He is Associate Professor of Computer Engineering at the University

 In 2007 he spent six months with an under-graduate training program at the Wireless Sensor Networks Lab in Berkeley, California.
 Between 2008 and 2010 he was employed as researcher at the same Lab with focus on the development of domain-specific frameworks for Wireless Body Sensor Networks (BSNs) and their application on physical activity monitoring and mental stress detection.

-Since 2016, he is Assistant Professor at the Department of Informatics, Modellistics, Electronics, and Systemistics of the University of Calabria.
+From 2016 to 2022, he served as Assistant Professor at the Department of Informatics, Modellistics, Electronics, and Systemistics of the University of Calabria.
 Previously, he served for three years as PostDoc research fellow at the same Department with focus on the definition, the development and evaluation of models, methodologies, and middlewares for programming wireless sensor networks and on the development of distributed applications based on such networks.

 He is co-founder and CTO of health-care sector at SenSysCal S.r.l., a spin-off of the the University of Calabria, which develops innovative Internet-of-Things and sensor-based systems for e-health and building monitoring.

 He authored more than 110 international publications (including over 30 Q1 journals, and 1 authored book).
 In Google Scholar, he has 70 indexed publications (63 on SCOPUS), with a total number of citations equal to 1826 (1317 on SCOPUS) and an H-index equal to 20 (17 on SCOPUS).
 His top-cited work has 269 citations on Google Scholar (229 on SCOPUS).

 In 2018, he received the Sensors MDPI 2017 Outstanding Reviewer Award, in consideration of the quantity, timeliness and quality of submitted reviews.